 PUDL depends on “raw” data inputs from sources that are known to occasionally update their data or alter the published format.
 These changes may be incompatible with the way the data are read and interpreted by PUDL, so, to ensure the integrity of our data processing, we periodically create archives of the raw inputs on Zenodo.
 Each of the data inputs may have several different versions archived, and all are assigned a unique DOI and made available through the REST API.
 Each release of the PUDL Python package is embedded with a set of of DOIs to indicate which version of the raw inputs it is meant to process.
 This process helps ensure that our outputs are replicable.

 To enable programmatic access to individual partitions of the data (by year, state, etc.), we archive the raw inputs as Frictionless Data Packages.
-The data packages contain both the raw data in their originally published format (CSVs, Excel spreadsheets, and Visual FoxPro database (DBF) files) and metadata that depicts how each the dataset is partitioned.
+The data packages contain both the raw data in their originally published format (CSVs, Excel spreadsheets, and Visual FoxPro database (DBF) files) and metadata that describes how each the dataset is partitioned.

 The PUDL software will download a copy of the appropriate raw inputs automatically as needed and organize them in a local datastore.